corrode/corrode.github.io/content/blog/paradigms/index.md

 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=8c1d45de856b6a7980ea48ebeaf43290))

 To me, this solution is easier to read and understand.
+Now the operations are neatly aligned below each other, and the code reads like a description of what we're trying to achieve.
 I do admit, however, that it takes some getting used to, especially if you're not familiar with functional programming patterns.

 One could say that I hand-picked a problem that is well-suited for functional programming and that is certainly the case.
-The truth is, that this way of method chaining will feel natural after a while &mdash; especially for data transformations.
+The truth is, that this way of method chaining just feels natural after a while &mdash; especially for transformations on immutable data structures.

 There are a few reasons for this:

 * **Readability**: The steps are neatly aligned below each other.
-* **Immutability**: The Rust standard library provides many helpful combinators for iterators, which play nicely with immutable data structures.
+* **Library Support**: The Rust standard library and external crates provide many helpful combinators for iterators, which play nicely with immutable data structures.
 * **Efficiency**: Under the hood, methods like `map` and `filter` create new iterators that operate on the previous iterator and do not incur any allocations.
   The actual computations (like adding 1 or filtering even numbers) are only